 ![]() Loyalists and the Bahamas |

-Spanish brought, or by being enslaved by them and worked to death in their gold and silver mines on Hispaniola .
-So when Britain had little choice but to exchange Florida for the Bahamas at the Treaty of Versailles in 1783, approx eight thousand displaced American Loyalists with few other options were given land grants for them to settle throughout the islands.
-They came from both New York, who settled mainly in the Abaco Islands/Harbour Island area and from Florida (many of whom originated from the Carolinas & Georgia) who settled in most of the other islands.
-Another sixteen hundred would follow them later after they had tasted anarchy in the new USA.
-However these days there are only about a half dozen or so towns where this is still obvious.
-The most notable are Marsh Harbour These towns were founded under difficult circumstances by Americans that had suffered grievously for resisting the insurgents forced break with the Motherland and then had to endure the island's primitive conditions in vast tented refugee camps at Carleton while the process of deciding who got what took place.
+Spanish had brought or from being enslaved by them and worked to death in their silver and gold mines on Hispaniola.
+So when Britain was given little other choice but to exchange Florida for the Bahamas at the Treaty of Versailles in 1783, she was able to offer approx eight thousand displaced American Loyalists (who also had few other options) vacant land grants throughout the islands.
+Those from New York mainly chose to settle in the Abaco Islands/Harbour Island area, whereas those from Florida (many originating from the Carolinas & Georgia) settled in most of the other islands.
+Later another sixteen hundred followed them there after they had tasted anarchy in the new USA.
+However these days there is only about a half dozen or so towns where this is still obvious.
+The most notable are Marsh Harbour These towns were all founded under difficult circumstances by Americans who had suffered grievously for resisting the insurgents forced break with the Motherland and then had to endure the island's primitive conditions while tented in vast refugee camps at Carleton as the process of deciding who got what took place.
 The clapboard sided homes they built still stand resembling the saltbox cottages of New England, with their pastel coloured sides and surrounding white picket fences, where life remains charmingly old fashioned, gentle, detached from the outside world and somewhat frozen in time.
-Nearly all the white 'plantation' Loyalists that arrived were accompanied by Creole workers and freed Blacks who had also chosen to be loyal rather than stay in America and risk being taken over by rebel slave owners.
-The urban Loyalists who had settled in New Providence transformed the Bahamas, but their ethics and enterprise had placed them at odds with Nassau's old established order who were mainly descended from pirates and wreckers that claim to have formed the first democracy i.e. 'one man one vote' but without secrecy this probably only achieved the biggest thug getting elected.
-This despite Britain having abolished slavery decades before the USA and having the Royal Navy active in intercepting ships transporting slaves to the new world and setting them free on New Providence Island, they prefer to dwell on the abomination of slavery, instead of the honourable heritage of loyalty. |
+Nearly all the white 'plantation' Loyalists that arrived were accompanied by freed Blacks who had fought with the British and But the cotton plantations they recreated were soon to fail due to the poor soil, it's erosion and insect infestations.
+So not being commercially viable, most estate owners moved elsewhere, some leaving their land to be divided up between those workers that had followed them, as subsistence farming was going to be their only foreseeable future.
+But many plantations were just abandoned, so in 1896 the British Government passed a commonage act which bequeathed the land to those families that had worked on them, but to become the rightful owner, workers took the surname of the plantation owner, meaning the larger the estate the larger the number of descendants with the same surname, an example of this is;- ![]() Urban Loyalists settled in New Providence and transformed the Bahamas, but their ethics and enterprise placed them at odds with Nassau's old established order, mainly descended from pirates and wreckers who claim to have formed the first democracy i.e. 'one man one vote' but without secrecy this probably only achieved the biggest thug getting elected.
+Evidence of this difference is still apparent in Nassau (with nearly 70% of the Bahamas population) as despite all that the Loyalists did there, turning a shambolic backwater into a major efficient port, building it's picturesque This despite Britain having abolished slavery decades before the USA and having the Royal Navy active in intercepting ships transporting slaves to the new world and setting them free on New Providence Island, they prefer to dwell on the abomination of slavery, instead of the honourable heritage of loyalty. |

 Loyalist Monuments |